sccn/sccn.github.io/workshops/EEGLAB_2016_SML.md

 The 21st EEGLAB Workshop will take place from Monday April 4th through Friday April 8th in the village of Santa Margherita Ligure on the Mediterranean coast of northern Italy (near Portofino).
-Participants will be expected to bring laptops with Matlab installed so as to be able to participate in the practical sessions.
+Participants will be expected to bring laptops with MATLAB installed so as to be able to participate in the practical sessions.
 The tutorial workshop will introduce and demonstrate the use of the EEGLAB software environment and EEGLAB-linked tools for performing advanced analysis of EEG and related